codeclan-code/wk3_cinema_weekend_hw/README.md

 CRUD actions (create, read, update, delete) customers, films and tickets.

-Show which films a customer has booked to see, and see which customers are coming to see one film - **filmid.customers**
+Show which films a customer has booked to see, and see which customers are coming to see one film - **filmid.customers, customerid.films**

 ## Basic extensions: